Congratulations to the winners of the 2018 Victorian Early Years Awards.

-Category 1: Improving Access and Participation in Early Learning
+Category 1: Improving Access and Participation in Early Learning Award

-This award is for an initiative or program that promotes access and ongoing participation and engagement in early learning, particularly for vulnerable and disadvantaged families.
+Awarded for an initiative or program that promotes access and ongoing participation and engagement in early learning, particularly for vulnerable and disadvantaged families.

 Debney Meadows Primary School

 Debney Meadows Primary School caters for a community with high rates of English as an Additional Language, trauma, refugee experience and parental illiteracy.

 The program was designed to support development and used simple text to start conversations and learn new words.
-Results from the program showed that 100 per cent of students improved.
-Of these, 42.4 per cent had made a huge improvement.
+Results from the program showed that 100 per cent of students improved, and of these 42.4 per cent had made a huge improvement.

-Speech Pathologist – Samantha Radajic, SMC Speech Pathology Pty.
+Partners: Speech Pathologist – Samantha Radajic, SMC Speech Pathology Pty.
 Ltd.

-This award is for a service or initiative that supports parents and carers to feel confident and capable in their parenting role and actions, and to recognise their role as first teachers in supporting their child’s learning and development.
+Awarded for a service or initiative that supports parents and carers to feel confident and capable in their parenting role and actions, and to recognise their role as first teachers in supporting their child’s learning and development.

 Dandenong Primary School

-Dandy Pals Playgroup – Step into Kinder
+Dandy Pals Playgroup – Step Into Kinder program

-The Dandy Pals Playgroup helps to engage with parents and children prior to school enrolment.
+The Dandy Pals Playgroup engages with parents and children prior to school enrolment.
 The program is free and helps families with transition to four-year-old kindergarten.

 The playgroup has improved access to high quality early learning services.
 It has also helped identify children needing early interventions.

-Community Hubs Australia, R E Ross Trust, The Smith Family, The Water Well Project, City of Greater Dandenong.
+Partners: Community Hubs Australia, R E Ross Trust, The Smith Family, The Water Well Project, City of Greater Dandenong.

-Category 3: Creating Collaborative Community Partnerships
+Category 3: Creating Collaborative Community Partnerships Award

-This award is for a service or initiative that promotes collaborative practice to support and demonstrate positive outcomes for children and families.
+Awarded for a service or initiative that promotes collaborative practice to support and demonstrate positive outcomes for children and families.

 Traralgon East Community Centre

-Traralgon East Community Centre inspires children to take part in community life, through its Community Connect program.
+Traralgon East Community Centre inspires children to take part in community life through its Community Connect program.
 The centre identified a need to help children make better decisions after a series of break-ins at a local preschool.
 The culprits were aged under 10.

-Department of Health and Human Services, Latrobe Valley Bus Lines, Kindred Spirits Enterprises, Relationships Australia Victoria, Lifeline Gippsland, Latrobe City Council: Maternal and Child Health, Latrobe City Council: Cameron Street Pre-School, AFL Gippsland, Save the Children, Latrobe Community Health Service (LCHS).
+Partners: Department of Health and Human Services, Latrobe Valley Bus Lines, Kindred Spirits Enterprises, Relationships Australia Victoria, Lifeline Gippsland, Latrobe City Council: Maternal and Child Health, Latrobe City Council: Cameron Street Pre-School, AFL Gippsland, Save the Children, Latrobe Community Health Service (LCHS).

 Community Kinders Plus